-If BAC is supported by the TOE, the MRTD has to be evaluated and certified separately.
+Basic Access Control is supported by the TOE, the MRTD has to be evaluated and certified separately.
 This is due to the fact that [PP-MRTD-BAC] does only consider extended basic attack potential to the Basic Access Control Mechanism (i.e. AVA_VAN.3).

-The confidentiality Password Authenticated Connection Establishment (PACE) is a mandatory security feature that shall be implemented by the TOE, too.
-Nevertheless this is not explicitly covered by this ST as there are known weaknesses in the quality (i.e. entropy) of the BAC keys generated by the environment.
-Therefore, the MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD For PACE protocol according to [TR-SAC] , the following steps shall be performed:
+The confidentiality by Password Authenticated Connection Establishment (PACE) is a mandatory security feature that shall be implemented by the TOE, too.
+Therefore, the MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].

+For PACE protocol according to [TR-SAC], the following steps shall be performed:

 - (i) the MRTD encrypts a nonce with the shared password, derived from the MRZ resp.
-CAN data and transmits the encrypted nonce together with the domain parameters to the terminal. - (ii) The terminal recovers the nonce using the shared password, by (physically) reading the MRZ resp.
-CAN data.

-- (iii) The MRTD and the terminal computer perform a Diffie-Hellmann key agreement together with the ephemeral domain parameters to create a shared secret.
+CAN data and transmits the encrypted nonce together with the domain parameters to the terminal - (ii) The terminal recovers the nonce using the shared password, by (physically) reading the MRZ resp.
+CAN data. - (iii) The MRTD and the terminal computer perform a Diffie-Hellmann key agreement together with the ephemeral domain parameters to create a shared secret.
 Both parties derive the session keys K{MAC} and K{ENC} from the shared secret. - (iv) Each party generates an authentication token, sends it to the other party and verifies the received token.